dnsimple/dnsimple-support/content/articles/auto-import-dns.markdown

 # Auto-Importing DNS Records

 <info>
-This article describes a feature only available on [newer plans](/articles/new-plans#newer-plans-only).
+Legacy Plans do not have access to this feature.
+To switch to one our current plans and unlock this tool click [here](/articles/changing-plans/).
+  //How do you feel about updating this since the "new" plan is over 5 years old?
 </info>

 Auto-importing DNS records helps reduce downtime on your domain transfer or when hosting the DNS for your domain with us.

-Instead of manually entering DNS records or importing them in [BIND](https://en.wikipedia.org/wiki/BIND) format (not all domain providers let you export your records in this standard format), we scan existing records and import them for you.
+Instead of manually entering DNS records or importing them in [BIND](https://en.wikipedia.org/wiki/BIND) format, we scan existing records and import them for you.
+Note: Not all domain providers let you export your records in this standard format

 We can import these DNS record types: